Whitesan/GymAppAndroid/README.md

 </p>

 ### Describe exercise
-The window allows you to describe a given exercise, give it the number of series, repetitions and weight in each series
+The window allows you to describe a given exercise, give it the number of series, repetitions and weight in each series.
 <p align="center">
 <img src="img/ser_dark.png" height="600" width="300" > &emsp;&emsp;<img src="img/ser_white.png" height="600" width="300" >
 </p>